eugnsp/library/data_structures_and_algorithms/lists.md

 ## Singly linked lists

 > A singly linked list contains nodes which have a data field, and `next` field, which points to the next node in the list.
-In the C++ Standard library a singly linked list is implemented in [`std::forward_list`](../cpp/std_library.md#stdforward_list) class template (also known as `std::slist` in some extensions before it was standardized).
+In the C++ standard library a singly linked list is implemented in `std::forward_list` class template (also known as `std::slist` in some extensions before it was standardized).
+See [*std::forward_list* – The standard library](../cpp/std_library.md#stdforward_list).

 :book: